What is the Guild?

 Our Members

-The Writers Guild of America, East is a labor union whose membership is comprised of over 4,700 writers and media professionals.
+The Writers Guild of America East is a labor union whose membership is comprised of thousands of writers and media professionals.
 Our members are the primary creators of what is seen, heard, and read across television, film, radio, and the internet.

 Our members create everything from big-budget movies and independent films to television dramas, sitcoms, and comedy/variety shows; from daytime television to nonfiction/”reality” television to broadcast/cable/streaming news and online media; from podcasts, web series, and animation to reality TV shows and documentaries.